Apple is giving away free Postmates Unlimited subscriptions

 If you use Apple Pay to sign up for Postmates Unlimited, you’ll be able to get free deliveries on orders over $20 and no peak hour price surging for the next 45 days, MacRumors first reported.

-In order to qualify for this promotion, you need to sign up by November 23.
+To qualify for this promotion, you need to sign up by November 23.
 You can, of course, cancel your subscription at any time.

 Postmates first launched Unlimited in March 2016.
 The idea is that subscribers pay $9.99 a month to get free deliveries on all orders over $20.
 At the time of launch, the minimum order fee was $30.